jh3nd3rs0n/jargyle/README.md

 ```

+#### 5. 14.
+4. Using Firewall Rules for SOCKS5 Requests

+You can specify firewall rules for a SOCKS5 request from a client in the following setting:

+-   `socks5.socks5RequestRules`

-A client rule has the following fields:
+A SOCKS5 request rule has the following additional fields:

--   `ruleAction` : Specifies the action to take.
-Value can be either of the following: `ALLOW`, `DENY`.
-This field is required.
 -   `clientAddressRange` : Specifies the address range for the client address.
 This field is optional.
--   `socksServerAddressRange` : Specifies the address range for the SOCKS server address.
+-   `method` : Specifies the negotiated SOCKS5 method.
+Value can be any of the following: `NO_AUTHENTICATION_REQUIRED`, `USERNAME_PASSWORD`, `GSSAPI`.
 This field is optional.
--   `logAction` : Specifies the logging action to take if the rule applies.
-Value can be either of the following: `LOG_AS_WARNING`, `LOG_AS_INFO`.
+-   `user` : Specifies the user if any after the negotiated SOCKS5 method.
 This field is optional.

-Address ranges in the `clientAddressRange` field and the `socksServerAddressRange` field can be specified in the following formats:

--   `ADDRESS` : Range is limited to a single address expressed in `ADDRESS`
--   `ADDRESS1-ADDRESS2` : Range is limited to addresses between the address expressed in `ADDRESS1` (inclusive) and the address expressed in `ADDRESS2` (inclusive)
--   `regex:REGULAR_EXPRESSION` : Range is limited to domain names that match the regular expression expressed in `REGULAR_EXPRESSION`

-### 5. 15.
-Using Firewall Rules for SOCKS5 Requests

-You can specify firewall rules for a SOCKS5 request from a client in the following setting:

--   `socks5.socks5RequestRules`
+-   `command` : Specifies the command type of the SOCKS5 request.
+Value can be any of the following: `CONNECT`, `BIND`, `UDP_ASSOCIATE`, `RESOLVE`.
+This field is optional.
+-   `desiredDestinationAddressRange` : Specifies the address range for the desired destination address of the SOCKS5 request.
+This field is optional.
+-   `desiredDestinationPortRange` : Specifies the port range for the desired destination port of the SOCKS5 request.
+This field is optional.

 Partial command line example: